AlgoMaster Logo

 GameStatus

 Defines the possible states of the game.
-This helps in managing game flow and determining the outcome.
+Tracks where we are in the game lifecycle.

 Data Classes